spz1st/spz1st.github.io/_posts/2016-08-18-continuous-integration.md

 for the specified branch
 on the [Jenkins](https://jenkins.io/) server.
 You can specify more than one branch separated by commas (,) or semicolons (:).
-If no branch is specified or the branch is specified as an asterisk (*), a push to any branch will trigger the build for the master branch.
+You must sepcify at least one branch.
 Here the master branch is specified.
-     * **token**: the token from [Jenkins](https://jenkins.io/) project, as specified in the configuration of the [Jenkins](https://jenkins.io/) project (see Fig. 3).
+     * **token**: the token from [Jenkins](https://jenkins.io/) project, as specified in the configuration of the [Jenkins](https://jenkins.io/) project (see Fig. 4).
      * **url**: the URL for remotely triggering the build on [Jenkins](https://jenkins.io/).
 Change the server name and the path to your [Jenkins](https://jenkins.io/) project to fit your case.